Pomodoro Timer

 FAQ

-- Does the timer work if I switch tabs?
+- Does the timer work when I switch tabs?